qlik-oss/core-website/docs/services/qix-engine/script_syntax/Script_regular_statements.md

 !!!
 NOTE
     The DIRECT QUERY statement cannot contain or GROUP BY clauses.

-Using the MEASURE keyword you can define fields that Qlik Sense is aware of on a “meta level”.
+Using the MEASURE keyword you can define fields that is aware of on a “meta level”.
 The actual data of a measure field resides only in the database during the data load process, and is retrieved on an ad hoc basis driven by the chart expressions that are used in a visualization.